LinJiaYi11/CDMX-Business-Analysis-of-Variety-Store/README.md

 There are same neighborhood some places have a high demand while there are others hardly getting any profit, The objective of the following analysis is to check where would be popular in a determined neighborhood, and which neighborhood has a better acceptance for that kind.

 ## 2) A description of the data and how it will be used to solve the problem.¶
-List of postal codes of Mexico city followed by theirs borough and neighborhood name. https://micodigopostal.org/ciudad-de-mexico/
+1. List of postal codes of Mexico city followed by theirs borough and neighborhood name.
+This is the link to download the excel file: https://www.correosdemexico.gob.mx/SSLServicios/ConsultaCP/Descarga.aspx
-I used the Foursquare API to explore the top venues of a given neighborhood.
+2. I used the Foursquare API to explore the top venues of a given neighborhood.